 Run Windows Troubleshooter

-Windows has a variety of troubleshooters that can quickly diagnose and resolve many computer problems.
+Windows 10 has a variety of troubleshooters that can quickly diagnose and resolve many computer problems.

-Select “Recording Audio” from the “Find and Fix Other Problems” section.
-Follow the steps and click “Run troubleshooter”.
-Check to see if Windows Update Troubleshooter fixes the problem with your internal or external microphone.
-Also, try the “Speech Troubleshooter”.
+Check to see if Windows 10 Update Troubleshooter fixes the sound problem with your built-in microphone laptop or external mic.
+Also, test the Speech Troubleshooter.

-Make Sure That Microphone Is Enabled
+Make Sure That Mic Is Enabled

-Find and select the “Microphone section” in the Privacy settings window.
+Find and select the Microphone section in the Settings Privacy windows 10.

-Ensure that the toggle “Let apps access my microphone” has been switched to “On”.
+Ensure that the toggle Let apps access my microphone has been switched to On to enable mic.

 Set Your Microphone As A Default Device

-You might have to manually set the default device for the external microphone to be connected to your computer.
-Right-click on the volume/speaker icon and choose “Recording devices” in the contextual menu.
+You might have to manually set the default device for the external microphone to be connected to your computer or laptop on the control panel.
+Right-click on the volume/speaker adjust icon and choose Recording devices in the contextual menu.

-Select your microphone from the Recording tab and click “Set default” to make it the default recording device.
-This should resolve the problem.
+Select your microphone from the Recording tab and click Set default to make it the default voice recording device.
+This should resolve the mic enabled problem.

-You can enable or disable the “Show Disabled Devices and Disconnected Devices” options by right-clicking on the blank space in the Recording tab.
-You will see the microphone and be able to set it to default by following the steps.
+You can enable or disable the Show Disabled Devices and Disconnected Devices options in the contextual menu by right-clicking on the blank space in the Recording tab icon.
+You will see the microphone and be able to set it to default input by following the steps.